deptofdefense/anet/CONTRIBUTING.md

 Before we merge any code into master we verify that all tests run.
 You can run these yourself with:

 - Backend Unit Tests `export DB_DRIVER='sqlserver'; ./gradlew test`
-- Frontend Integration Tests `cd client; npm run test`
+- Front-end Integration Tests `cd client; npm run test`

 If you are adding any new features, please write test cases that cover your features.